mobileink/migae-examples/basic0/README.md

     basic0 $ lein migae jetty start

-Execute `$ ps` to verify the server is running, then access `localhost:8080`; it should display "Hellow World".
+Execute `$ ps` to verify the server is running, then access `localhost:8080`; it should display "Hello World".

 You can stop the server with `lein migae jetty stop`.